Akhfennir

 Akhfennir is a small town in Tarfaya Province, in the Laâyoune-Sakia El Hamra region of Morocco.
-The area is noted for Khenifiss National Park and Tarfaya-Akhfenir Wind Farm.
+The area is noted for Khenifiss National Park and Tarfaya-Akhfenir Wind Farm as well as the nearby former Spanish colony of Santa Cruz de la Mar Pequeña.

 Climate and Weather Condition in Akhfennir

 In Akhfennir, the summer seasons are warm, muggy, and arid; the winter seasons are short, cool, and dry; and it is windy and mostly clear year round.
 Over the year, the temperature typically changes from 55 °F to 81 °F and is rarely below 51 °F or above 89 °F.